 Remembering Roddy Piper

 Hot Rod is fondly remembered for his smooth handling of the mic in the 80’s, even with rivals Hogan and Savage trying to get the attention away from him.
 Piper was also masterful at answering questions and cleverly asked questions back to the interviewers so that it was anything but a typical one-sided conversation.
 It was not a surprise when he went on to host his own podcast after wrestling.

 Fans also paid respect to the way Piper helped pave the way for wrestlers to star in B-horror and action motion pictures.
 Rowdy Roddy was the first mainstream wrestler to pursue a presence in counterculture cinema.
 He became the resident mean guy in flicks, and his persona was very memorable, even beyond his death.
 The 1988 film They Live, likely the biggest film he starred in, has become a cult classic.

 Roddy Piper was cremated.
-His ashes were spread at a family ranch in Gaston, Oregon.
-Piper has a memorial at the Crescent Grove Cemetery in Tigard, Oregon.
+His memorial can be found at the Crescent Grove Cemetery in Tigard, Oregon.

 He is survived by his wife, Kitty Toombs and four children.
 He and Kitty were married since 1982.
 Roddy’s son, Colton Baird is chasing a pro wrestling career.